 The Winterton Federation follows Classroom Secrets medium term planning for grammar and punctuation.
-For spelling, Oxford Owl Spelling is used in Year 2 and Spelling shed in KS2.
+For spelling, the Read, Write Inc. Spelling programme is used in Year 2 and Purple Mash in KS2.
 Discreet spelling is taught across the Federation.
-In Year 1, spelling is linked to key phonics sounds learned, in Year 2 Oxford Owls activities are carried out daily and in KS2, dedicated time is allocated to use the Spelling Shed app.
+In Year 1, phonetic and 'red word' spellings are taught within phonics sessions and common exception words are taught within English lessons.
+In Year 2, Read, Write Inc Spelling sessions are carried out daily and in KS2, dedicated time is allocated to practise daily before reading for pleasure.
 In Year 2 and KS2, spellings are tested weekly and recorded on a spelling tracker.

 Prior to the first writing session each week, a dedicated lesson is used to introduce and reinforce spelling, punctuation and grammar targets.
 Where appropriate, it is an expectation that these targets will form part of the writing ladder used that week.
+Grammar and Punctuation activities are taught alongside the weekly texts as this application of skills supports long-term learning.